 A rather long, and growing, list of the problems of apathy and disregard towards voters, nepotism, and an inclination towards money instead of representing the residents of West Lancashire.
 So, what can be done about it?

-We propose a cut in the number of councillors on WLBC from 54 to 36.
+We propose a cut in the number of councillors on WLBC from 54 to 39 and in February 2021 we made a submission to the Government Commission actively considering the number of councillors West Lancashire should have.
 We want to see a reduction in councillor allowances to the level of Lancashire averages.
 We suggest a cap on the amount of Special Responsibility roles at County level.

 Clearly, the culture within the big two parties needs to change.
 The residents that councillors represent deserve respect and their money should be spent fairly.
 OWL is wholly committed to putting residents first and foremost, you can read our policies here, see the progress we have made so far, and get in touch if you would like to get involved and bring about more change.